Chapter 5 : To Kill For Power

 "Don't worry about it," answered Dominique with a roll of the shoulder.
 She didn't mind.
 Of course she understood; Ignotus had lost someone dear today, but at Ignotus' next expression, she realized she probably should have phrased her words differently.

 Ignotus looked troubled.
 He shook his head.
-"I am not worried,
+"I am not worried, my lady."

 Dominique actually laughed.
 "No, no. It's an expression.
 It basically means, I accept your apology."